-AEG is overseeing the development of L.A.
-LIVE, a 4 million square foot / $2.5 billion downtown Los Angeles sports, residential & entertainment district featuring the recently opened Nokia Theatre L.A.
-LIVE (7,100-seat live theatre) and Club Nokia (2,300 capacity live music venue), a 54-story, 1001-room convention "headquarters" destination (featuring The Ritz-Carlton and JW Marriott hotels and 224 luxury condominiums - The Residences at The Ritz Carlton - all in a single tower), a 14-screen Regal Cineplex, "broadcast" facilities for ESPN, along with entertainment, restaurant and office space.
-The company is also developing 12 arenas in China and an arena on the Las Vegas Strip.
+AEG directed the overall creation and development of L.A.
+LIVE, the 4 million square foot / $2.5 billion downtown Los Angeles sports, residential & entertainment district featuring venues such as Nokia Theatre L.A.
+LIVE, Club Nokia and The Conga Room; the GRAMMY Museum, saluting the history of music and the genre's best know awards show; a 54-story, 1001-room convention "headquarters" destination (featuring The Ritz-Carlton and JW Marriott hotels and 224 luxury condominiums - The Residences at The Ritz-Carlton L.A.
+LIVE - all in a single tower), Regal Cinemas L.A.
+LIVE Stadium 14 movie theatre, "broadcast" facilities for ESPN, along with entertainment, restaurant and office space making it the region's most active 'live content and event campus.'